 OUR SERVICES

-Hygiene Services
+Edmonton Dental Hygiene Services

 Your Dental Hygienist

-Your dental hygienist may also provide an oral cancer screening, fluoride to resist decay, scaling, polishing and/or restorations.
-They will work with you, one on one to develop proper brushing and flossing techniques, provide nutrition counselling and explain your treatment options in a way that makes you feel comfortable and confident.
+They will work with you, one on one to develop proper brushing and flossing techniques, provide nutrition counselling, and explain your dental treatment options in a way that makes you feel comfortable, confident, and well-informed about your oral health.

 Bad Breath

 Halitosis, or bad breath, is one of the most frequent reasons for visiting the dentist.
 Causes include infrequent brushing and flossing, gum disease, dry mouth, smoking and diet.
-Your hygienist may suggest using a tongue scraper, chewing sugarless gum, gargling with mouthwash and drinking lots of water.
-Do not feel embarrassed or be dissuaded from having this discussion.
-It is more common than you think!

 Periodontal Disease (Gum Disease)

-Periodontal disease is an infection caused by bacteria found in plaque.
-As the bacteria spread below the gumline, the gums and bone around the teeth begin to break down, and can lead to loose teeth or tooth loss.
 Quite often, symptoms do not appear until the late stages, which is one reason why regular hygiene visits are encouraged.
 Possible early signs include: receding gums (gums moving away from the teeth), bleeding while brushing or flossing, bad breath, sores in mouth or loose or separating teeth.

-By examining your X-rays and measuring your gum levels along the area where your tooth meets your gumline, your hygienist can tell how much bone loss your periodontitis has caused.
+By performing an oral examination, reviewing your x-rays, and measuring your gum levels along the area where your tooth meets your gumline, your hygienist can tell how much bone loss your periodontitis has caused.
 Once your stage of periodontal disease has been determined, your hygienist will work diligently with your dentist to personalize a treatment plan to suit your needs.
-This may include specific homecare instructions and helpful item to assist you at home, start you on a Soft Tissue Management program where your hygienist and dentist can monitor and ensure your progress or a referral to a periodontist.

 Tooth Sensitivity